opendatasoft/elasticsearch-plugin-geoshape/README.md

 ./gradlew assemble  # (to avoid the test suite)
 ```

-Then you can find the current version of the plugin at `elasticsearch-plugin-geoshape-7.17.z.d.zip`
+Then you can find the current version of the plugin at e.g. `elasticsearch-plugin-geoshape-7.17.z.d.zip`

 In case you have to upgrade Gradle, you can do it with `./gradlew wrapper --gradler-version x.y.z`.